 7. No Extra Plastic Bits

 Plastic straws, cup lids and disposable cutlery are three things we could easily say no to but we never think about it, it’s just an automatic provision.
 Convenience wins and we just stick with the status quo.
 We don’t need these things really; we can make do without.
 Ask for your coffee or soft drink cup without a lid (or don’t put one on), and don’t take a straw.
 Takeaway cups are never filled to the top and so a little bit of extra care as you walk along and you are saving quite a bit of plastic.
-Keep a spork in your bag or stainless steep cutlery in your desk drawer so you don’t have to take the disposable cutlery from the counter when you buy a salad.
+Keep a spork in your bag or stainless-steel cutlery in your desk drawer so you don’t have to take the disposable cutlery from the counter when you buy a salad.
 If you really can’t do without a straw, you can buy a glass or bamboo one and carry it with you like you do your cloth bags.

 8. Use Naked Packaging